Ivanka Trump slams Ocasio-Cortez's Green New Deal

 Ivanka Trump criticized parts of the Green New Deal being championed by freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., saying in a Fox News interview that she didn't think most Americans "want to be given something."

-The first daughter, who is a senior White House aide, told Fox News host Steve Hilton in an excerpt of an interview airing Sunday that job guarantees and an elevated minimum wage — both pledges of the progressive proposal — wouldn't be popular.
+The first daughter, who is a senior White House aide, told Fox News host Steve Hilton that job guarantees and an elevated minimum wage — both pledges of the progressive proposal — wouldn't be popular, according to an excerpt of an interview that will air Sunday.

 "I don’t think most Americans, in their heart, want to be given something," Trump said in the interview clip released Monday.
 "I’ve spent a lot of time traveling around this country over the last four years.
 People want to work for what they get."